abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

     ```

 - When a function is assigned to the property of an object, we call it a **method**.
 Inside a method, the `this` keyword refers to the object the method was called on

 ---

+### Invocation Expressions

+- Calling a function is also called an **invocation expression**.
+- When JS encounters an invocation, it first evaluates the function name to make sure that it's really a function and it can be called.
+Then it execute the code inside the function.
+  - If the value is not a function, it will throw a `TypeError`.
+  - If it's a function, it will execute the code inside the function, and the **value of the invocation expression is the return value of the function**.

+- **Conditional Invocation:**
+  - Starting from ES2020, we can invoke a function conditionally using the optional chaining operator `?.`.
+  - Example:

+    ```js
+    function square(x, logFn) {
+      // if logFn is a function, invoke it with the result of x * x logFn?.(x * x);
+      return x * x;
+    }
+    ```

+  - Like conditional property access (optional chaining operator `?.`), if the function doesn't exist, it will return `undefined` instead of throwing an error -> **short-circuiting**

+---